 Things improved with Sengoku Basara 3: Utage where many characters (including Kojuro, Tenkai and Matsunaga of all people) returned as playable characters.

-Akechi Mitsuhide is depicted as a particularly depraved madman when he goads Nobunaga's brother-in-law, Azai Nagamasa, into fighting the hotblooded hero Date Masamune.
+Akechi Mitsuhide is depicted as a particularly depraved madman when he goads Nobunaga Oda's brother-in-law, Azai Nagamasa, into fighting the hotblooded hero Date Masamune.
 Mitsuhide diverts a squad of riflemen to fire on his own allies, having also brought Nagamasa's wife Oichi along.
-He ostensibly allows her to try to warn her husband before having him shot in front of her and relishing her pain.
+He ostensibly allows her to try to warn her husband before having him shot before her and relishing her pain.
 Mitsuhide is a vicious killer as well, serving Nobunaga only because it allows him to satisfy his bloodlust on the innocent and any warriors he finds.
 After the first season, he seeks to resurrect the Demon King, wanting nothing more than to watch the world burn.

 And manly bonding sessions consisting of screaming names while punching each other in the face.

 One-Scene Wonder: Kennyo, Yoshihiro, Xavi, and Itsuki in Season 1.
 The first three while they're slain by Nobunaga's men.
 Yoshihiro is back on his feet in Season 2.

 Seasonal Rot: Judge End.
 The series is receiving a lot of criticism for its inferior animation when compared with Sengoku Basara and Sengoku Basara 2 by Production I.G.
 In addition to cutting the action back to a fraction of its former glory, introducing several annoying and useless characters and replacing the rocking soundtrack with vapid ear torture.
 The DVDs also got poor sales in comparison.